RobertEggert/SeQG/README.md

   <img src="/src/img/logoandtext.png" alt="SeQG Logo" width="700"/>
 </p>

 Welcome to the SeQG project.
-The LLM which offers you recommended questions according to your previous interactions and based on location, one might say this is a one of a kind Security-Awareness Question
+The LLM which offers you recommended questions according to your previous interactions, one might say this is a one of a kind Security-Awareness Question Generator

 📄 [Read the full documentation of the project (PDF)](Documentation-Paper/main.pdf)